 The ability to tailor the menu to their area will be key to individual McDonald's franchisees.
 Over the last several years, McDonald's menu has grown by 70%.
 The increase in menu items has led to complaints that the traditional "speed of McDonald's" has been slowing down noticeably, effecting customer and employee satisfaction.

 However, the paring down of menu items doesn’t mean lessening the choices customers have.
-The company has been experimenting with letting customers pre-order their burgers by kiosk with toppings like guacamole, bacon, or jalapenos.
+The company has been experimenting with letting customers bulid and pre-order their burgers by kiosk or mobile app with additional toppings like guacamole, bacon, or jalapenos.
 There are also breakfast sandwich options available to customers including egg whites and white cheddar substitutes.
+The kiosks are currently in about 7,000 restaurants worldwide, particularly in Europe.
+The kiosks and app also allow customers to see nutrition facts and compare prices.

 It appears McDonald's is learning customers have the upper hand in today's market, and it's best to listen to what they want when they tell you -- then act accordingly.

-The biggest example of this is the introduction of all-day breakfast.
+The biggest example of McDonald's giving customers what they want is the arrival of all-day breakfast.

 For years, customers had filled message boards asking for all-day breakfast.
 But McDonald’s was hesitant to make the change out of fear of slowing down its kitchen speed.

 However, as sales continued to disappoint investors, executives changed their tune.
-On October 6, 2015, breakfast sales were extended past the traditional cut off point of 10:30am.
+Beginning on October 6, 2015, breakfast sales were extended past the traditional cut off point of 10:30am.

 While there has been some disappointment that all-day breakfast doesn’t include all parts of the menu yet, the change inspired a level of goodwill for the fast food franchise that has been rare in recent years.
 As Mike Andres, U.S. president for the chain said, “The successful launch of All Day Breakfast proves that when we listen to and respond to our customers and align around a great execution plan, we will grow our business."